paeselhz/RStudio-Shiny-Server-on-GCP/README.md

 This step will generate a line of code that will be used to create a secure connection between your local machine, and your server.
 Do not share this snippet with anyone, since it can be used to connect to your server.
 Copy this line of code, and paste at the Google SDK app that we downloaded before.

 It'll prompt you to authenticate your connection with google, before downloading the private key.
-After that is done, you'll ve able to find the private key at your Users folder, inside the /.ssh folder.
+After that is done, you'll be able to find the private key at your Users folder, inside the `/.ssh` folder.
 If the authentication went correctly, the gcloud SDK will open a Putty session, running the linux distro that is hosted by the virtual machine, you can close this, since we'll authenticate our connection through WinSCP.

 After that is done, you'll open WinSCP, and create a new connection.
 At the Host you'll insert the EXTERNAL IP ADDRESS that is given by google to your server, the door will remain 22, and the user will be the name of your google account user.
 After filling this parts, leave the password blank, and click in the Advanced... box, right below the password field.
 Inside of the Advanced Settings, go to SSH > Authentication at the map to your left.
-At the field that asks for your Private Key File, you'll click browse, and search for the "google_compute_engine.ppk" file that is stored at your User/.ssh folder.
+At the field that asks for your Private Key File, you'll click browse, and search for the `"google_compute_engine.ppk"` file that is stored at your `User/.ssh/` folder.

 If this setting went sucessfully, you'll be able to see at the left portion of your screen the files of your local machine, and at the right side of your monitor, the files of you virtual machine.
 Success, we have managed to enter the files at the google cloud server!